Health Benefits of Touch Me Not Plant – A Chui Mui & Lajwanti Plant In Hindi

-All the five farts of plants such as roots, stem, leaves, flowers and fruits are used as folk medicines for health care.
+All five parts of plants such as roots, stem, leaves, flowers, and fruits are used as folk medicines for health care.

 Different Species of Touch Me Not Plant

-Mimosa pudica or so called “touch me not plant” is a subdivision of about 400 type of herbs and shrubs in the Mimosoideae subfamily of the legume family Fabaceae.
+Mimosa pudica or so-called “touch me not plant” is a subdivision of about 400 types of herbs and shrubs in the Mimosoideae subfamily of the legume family Fabaceae.

-Among all, about 8 species are found in India, which has therapeutic value and other are uses as ornamental in traditional festivals.
+Among all, about 8 species are found in India, which has therapeutic value and others are used as ornamental in traditional festivals.

 Main 3 Species of Mimosa